announcement-icon

 Web scraping may become illegal or legally risky when it involves:

-- Ignoring data protection obligations such as consent or minimization
+Ignoring data protection obligations (e.g., GDPR or CCPA)High

 Web Scraping Laws by Jurisdiction